rafosorio/iks-workshop/_docs/box/box-home.md

 ##### 1. Create a new widget

 We will now create a new widget and name it `box`, the name is important to follow along in the exercises.
-In a Visual Studio Code terminal window make sure that you are in the `icec-widgets-starter` directory.
+In a Visual Studio Code terminal window, make sure that you are in the `icec-widgets-starter` directory.
 Issue the following command:

 ```
 node scripts/createWidget.js box react